Skip to content

 National Fire Protection Week surrounds the topics involved in all things fire safety related.
 It is celebrated each year on the week of October 9th to commemorate the Chicago fire of 1871, and is the perfect opportunity to review workplace fire hazards and safety procedures.

 Some of the most important facets of fire safety include maintaining up-to-date fire protection in the workplace.
-Learn about important procedures involving fire extinguisher inspections.
+Here’s an overview of what OSHA requires.

 And finally, what we’ve all been waiting for… Halloween!
 Here at KPA, we love to celebrate the holiday but also recognize the importance of practicing supernatural safety during these times.
 While it’s not quite an OSHA requirement, in our experience, it has proven most effective to wear a string of garlic around your neck to keep the vampires away.
 We also recommend never directly inviting a stranger into your house, and if all else fails, a salt circle will usually do the trick.